Western influence on Qing dynasty paintings: Qianlong Emperor in Buddhist artwork

-A few imperial portraits, particularly during the reign of the Qianlong Emperor, exemplify a unique fusion of Buddhist symbolism and Western artistic techniques.
-This synthesis was facilitated by Jesuits such as Giuseppe Castiglione, who were trained in European methods like chiaroscuro, linear perspective, and realistic shading.
-These Western painters contributed to a distinctive hybrid art style that merged Chinese, Tibetan, and Western traditions.

 Figure 3.
 The Qianlong Emperor as Manjushri, the Bodhisattva of Wisdom, was created in the Imperial workshop with the emperor's face painted by Giuseppe Castiglione.
 Qing dynasty; Ink, color, and gold on silk.

-The connection between the emperor and Buddhist figures can be traced back to the Mongol Yuan Dynasty, where rulers were found carefully associated with the Buddha's universal and transcendent qualities in inscriptions at the Juyong Gate near Beijing.
-By the Qing Dynasty, this legacy was revitalized and adapted by Kangxi, Qianlong's grandfather.
-Kangxi explicitly identified himself with Manjushri in his preface to the "Red Kanjur" in the early 18th century, where he claimed the association between Manjushri’s manifestation of human form with the empire's history, solidifying the Bodhisattva's role as a symbol of wisdom and benevolent rule.
+The connection between the emperor and Buddhist figures can be traced back to the Mongol Yuan Dynasty.
+At this time rulers were associated with the Buddha's universal and transcendent qualities in inscriptions at the Juyong Gate.
+By the Qing Dynasty, this legacy was adapted by Kangxi, Qianlong's grandfather.
+Kangxi identified himself with Manjushri in his preface to the Red Kanjur in the early 18th century, where he claimed the association between Manjushri’s manifestation of human form with the empire's history.

-Under Qianlong, Buddhist-themed portraiture became a significant medium for asserting imperial authority and spiritual legitimacy over the Tibetan and Mongol peoples within his multiethnic empire.
+Under Qianlong, Buddhist-themed portraiture became a significant medium for asserting imperial authority and spiritual legitimacy over the Tibetan and Mongol peoples.
 Qianlong’s self-portraits often depicted him as a chakravartin (universal ruler) or as an emanation of Manjushri, the Bodhisattva of Wisdom.
-These artworks incorporated Tibetan Buddhist motifs, such as refuge trees depicting sacred lineages, while employing Western techniques to enhance the lifelike qualities of the figures.
-The combination of Buddhist iconography with European realism created images that were both spiritually resonant and visually striking.
+These works incorporated Tibetan Buddhist motifs like refuge trees and employed Western techniques to detail the lifelike qualities of the figures.